luizredig/daily-streak/README.md

 Progress: Commit 2 of 8 completed on Day 6
 Progress: Commit 3 of 8 completed on Day 6
 Progress: Commit 4 of 8 completed on Day 6
+Progress: Commit 5 of 8 completed on Day 6